About the Role

 * PVG clearance is required for this post

-* Shortlisted candidates must attend an in‑person interview
+Shortlisted candidates must attend an in‑person interview in Dumfries.

-Work visa information: If you require a Work Visa, please check to see if you and the vacancy you are applying for are eligible by visiting https://www.gov.uk/check-uk-visa
+If you require a Work Visa, please check to see if you and the vacancy you are applying for are eligible by visiting the Home Office website: https://www.gov.uk/check-uk-visa

 NHS Dumfries and Galloway is committed to encouraging equality and diversity among our workforce, and eliminating unlawful discrimination.
 The aim is for our workforce to be truly representative and for each employee to feel respected and able to give their best.
-We welcome applicants from all sections of the community.
+To this end, NHS Dumfries and Galloway welcomes applicants from all sections of the community.

-Public protection practice encompasses the recognition and management of risk in order to prevent or reduce harm to children (including unborn babies), young people and adults.
-All public protection legislation, and NHS Dumfries and Galloway policies and guidance are founded on the United Nations Convention on the Rights of the Child and the European Convention on Human Rights, and the principles of these Conventions underpin all NHS DG core business.
+Public protection practice encompasses the recognition and management of risk in order to prevent or reduce harm to children, (including unborn babies), young people and adults.
+All public protection legislation, and NHS Dumfries and Galloway (NHSDG) policies and guidance are founded on the United Nations Convention on the Rights of the Child and the European Convention on Human Rights, and the principles of these Conventions underpin all NHSDG core business.

-Work Visa: If you require a Work Visa, please check to see if you and the vacancy you are applying for are eligible by visiting https://www.gov.uk/check-uk-visa.
-It is ESSENTIAL that you have checked that you either already have an appropriate right to work in the UK or if you require a work visa that the post would be eligible to be sponsored BEFORE submitting your application form.
+It is ESSENTIAL that you have checked that you either already have an appropriate right to work in the UK or if you require a work visa that the post would be eligible to be sponsored before submitting your application form.
 We are unable to provide sponsorship for bank contracts.

 #J-18808-Ljbffr